10up/figma-to-wordpress-theme-json-exporter/README.md

 - Support for responsive/fluid variables
 - Automatic unit handling (px) for specific value types
 - Supports downloading the generated files as a zip package
+- Typography handling with text styles to theme.json conversion
+- Line height values converted from percentage to decimal format (e.g., 120% → 1.2)
+- Text decoration properties with proper color, thickness, and offset handling
+- Omits empty or invalid properties rather than using fallbacks

 ## Usage